dbusbridge/int2vec/README.md

 <p align="center"><img src="img/int2vec_auto.png" height="400" width="400"></p>
 <br>

 This should not really be a surprise if you think about it however.
 We are only feeding essentially one-hot representations of the integers and forcing these representations to reconstruct themselves.
-Since integers don't have any internal structre (unless we were to, for example, build a binary representation), then this essentially becomes a hashing procedure.
+Since integers don't have any internal structure (unless we were to, for example, build a binary representation), then this essentially becomes a hashing procedure.
 There is no reason why a hashing procedure should produce a representation of integers that is in any way useful.

 ### Attempt 2 - Skipgram